MathPolo 2025

 Rome, October 2-3, 2025

 Following in the footsteps of Marco Polo, this workshop seeks to foster mathematical collaboration and exchange between China and Italy.
-It will showcase research from the Mathematics Departments of the University of Nanjing (China) and the University of Rome Tor Vergata (Italy).
+It will showcase research from the Mathematics Departments of Nanjing University (China) and University of Rome Tor Vergata (Italy).

 Thursday, October 2